Qatar seeks role as Gaza mediator, Israel wary

 “Hamas continues to leverage political and financial contacts in Qatar, which hosts several Hamas leaders, which makes it unlikely that Israel would agree to Qatar as a peace broker," said the U.S. official, who is based in Washington.

-"The Israelis probably perceive Qatar would strongly favour Hamas in any deal.”
+"The Israelis probably perceive Qatar would strongly favor Hamas in any deal.”

 (Additional reporting by Mark Hosenball and Matt Spetalnick in Washington; editing by Sami Aboudi and Philippa Fletcher)